Marin Čilić: 2026: 600th career win

+With his second round win over Denis Shapovalov at the 2026 Australian Open, Čilić recorded his 599th victory in the ATP Tour, tied with compatriot Goran Ivanišević.
+He then lost in the third round to Casper Ruud.

+At the Dallas Open, Čilić recorded his 600th career win, the first man born in 1988 or later to reach the milestone, and the second active player after Djokovic.

+At the Libéma Open, he won against Denis Shapovalov in the first and Nuno Borges in the second round respectively, but lost to Daniil Medvedev in the quarterfinals.

+At the French Open, he lost in the first round to Moïse Kouamé and at Wimbledon he suffered another first round exit to Daniil Medvedev.

 Clothing and equipment

 As of 2018 Čilić plays with the Head YouTek Radical MidPlus with a custom drilled 16x19 string pattern, painted to look like the Head Graphene Touch Prestige Mid.
 For strings he uses a hybrid of Babolat VS Touch mains and Luxilon ALU Power crosses.
 He wore Fila apparel until the 2011 season, when he got a 5-year contract with Li-Ning, switching back to Fila in 2016.
 At the start of the 2020 season, Čilić started wearing Head apparel.

 Career statistics

 Grand Slam tournament performance timeline

-Current through the 2025 US Open.
+Current through the 2026 US Open.